StackVista/stackstate-docs/setup/otel/instrumentation/java.md

 ## Automatic instrumentation

-Automatic instrumentation with Java uses a Java agent JAR that can be attached to any Java 8+ application.
+Automatic instrumentation for Java uses a Java agent JAR that can be attached to any Java 8+ application.
 It dynamically injects bytecode to capture telemetry from many [popular libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md).
 It can be used to capture telemetry data at the “edges” of an app or service, such as inbound requests, outbound HTTP calls, database calls, and so on.

 Automatic instrumentation does not require any modifications of the application.
 To set it up follow these steps: